TASC is an independent education regulator for senior secondary education and responsible to the Tasmanian Minister for Education.

 Tasmanian Assessment, Standards and Certification (TASC) is governed by the Tasmanian Assessment, Standards and Certification Act 2003.
 The amended Act establishing the TASC Board came into effect on 1 July 2023.

-The regulations made under the Act are the Office of Tasmanian Assessment, Standards and Certification (Fees) Regulations 2013.
+The regulations made under the Act are the Tasmanian Assessment, Standards and Certification (Fees) Regulations 2023.

 The Ministerial Instructions for education regulators, including TASC, are: